nix-community/infra/devdoc/onboarding.md

   - `wheel` will give them access to the terraform state storage.

+  - Their ssh key will be added to [Hetzner Robot](https://robot.hetzner.com/key/index) via terraform.

 - Add their age key to [sops.json](../sops.json) and run `inv update-sops-files`.

 - Add their user to the list of `admins` in [modules/nixos/buildbot.nix](../modules/nixos/buildbot.nix).